Michele-Zhu/Digital-Twin-Dataset/README.md

 - output_path, path to adcpm output data folder.

 ### Format Description
-The data is saved into numpy arrays where the files:
+The data is saved into numpy arrays, where the files:
 - `channel_data.npy`, contains the MIMO-OFDM channel matrix;
 - `blockage_flags.npy`, contains the boolean blockage flag;
 - `positions.npy`, contains the vehicular position if present;
-- `log.txt`, contains the generated files metadatada such as, filename, datatype and array shape.
+- `log.txt`, contains the generated files' metadata, such as filename, datatype, and array shape.

 ### Reading the Data
 The data can be read using `np.memmap`: